Our aim is to improve the understanding of disability in the community

 Although some of "our" young people with disability are leading independent lives it is still very difficult for them to find work.

-It is for this reason that we are planning to build the Alivera Village.
-This will provide accommodation for young people with disability alongside the opportunity for work experience.
-We will include a small farm, a craft workshop, a cafe, a hairdressing salon and a shoe-making workshop.
-Young people will gain work experience and, after two years, and with our support, we hope they will move into full-time employment or set up their own small businesses.
+It is for this reason that we are now building the Alivera Village alongside the Alivera Centre.
+This will provide accommodation for up to 32 young people with disability alongside the opportunity for work experience, developing skills and gaining confidence.
+The Village includes a small farm, a craft workshop, a cafe, a hairdressing salon and a shoe-making workshop.
+Young people will gain two years' work experience, after which we will support them to move into full-time employment or set up their own small businesses.

 We aim to make The Alivera Project so successful that it will become a model for the support of young people with disability in other districts in Rwanda.